-The Hat Creek planning unit contains approximately 789 acres in Parcels 186, 191, 192, 204 and 206 which will be donated to the Pit River Tribe and, consistent with the conditions in the Settlement Agreement, the Property will be subject to a perpetual conservation easement granted by the Pit River Tribe to SLT.
-The remaining acreage within in the Hat Creek planning unit will be retained by PG&E or donated to another entity and will be subject to a conservation easement.
+Approximately 1,728 acres in Parcels 185, 187, 188, 191, 204, 205, 209, 211-216, 234-236 and 267 will be donated to the Pit River Tribe and, consistent with the conditions in the Settlement Agreement, the Property will be subject to a perpetual conservation easement granted by the Pit River Tribe to SLT.
+The remaining acreage within the Lake Britton and Hat Creek planning units will be retained by PG&E, donated to another entity, or was already donated to the Pit River Tribe in a prior transaction and will be subject to a conservation easement.